 Dutch homes however, were covered with paintings and eventually became to be pictured themselves in many interior scenes.
 It was not uncommon for a Dutch citizen to own ten or fifteen paintings, in addition to prints and large maps.
 In the homes of the well-to-do, 50 paintings could be expected.
 The fact that Dutch paintings were generally very small and easy to handle made it easier to place them on the market and increased their diffusion.
 Laborers or peasants in the countryside probably could not afford paintings, but contemporary reports suggest that even humble homes often contained drawings and prints.
 Prices varied widely.
 While many paintings fetched fewer than 20 guilders, a large-scale portrait by Rembrandt could command 500 guilders and a small scene of everyday life by Leiden master Gerrit Dou 1,000, enough to buy a comfortable house.

 Thoré-Bürger, who is considered the rediscoverer of Vermeer, wrote under the name of Wilhelm Burger.
 An exceptional enthusiast for Dutch 17th-century art, in 1866 Thoré published an important essay on the work of Vermeer which became extremely influential although it lead to some misunderstandings about Vermeer's oeuvre.
 Thoré attributed 66 pictures to Vermeer although there are only 36 paintings firmly attributed to him today.

 Bürger did not himself have the financial means to acquire paintings on anything like the scale of the major European collectors with whom he was associated.
-Nevertheless, his collection, informed by his avid researches and his energetic search for related works, soon developed well beyond a "somewhat unusual gallery of bric- à-brac."
+Nevertheless, his collection, informed by his avid researches and his energetic search for related artworks, soon developed well beyond a "somewhat unusual gallery of bric- à-brac."
 He once possessed Vermeer's View of Delft, Concert, Lady Standing at the Virginal and the entrancing Woman with a Pearl Necklace.

 Prelude 1 [1.39 MB]